vickmuir/Backup/install-evault-windows2016.md

 7. Enter the new port values and click **Add**, then **Next**.
 8. In the Connection Settings screen, enter the number of seconds/minutes you want.
 9. In the Authentication screen, enter your credentials and click **Next**.
-10. Registered Computers window displays the host name of your server.
+10. Registered computers window displays the host name of your server.
 Click **Next**.
-11. The Vault Configuration Wizard has finished collecting your information, click **Finish** to complete the registration.
+11. The vault configuration wizard finished collecting your information, click **Finish** to complete the registration.